 - The host page must be indexed.
 This means that the page can't be blocked by a robots.txt rule, a noindex rule, or anything else that might prevent indexing.
 Use the URL Inspection tool to see whether the host page has been indexed (or if it is capable of being indexed).
 It also means that the video must be in the canonical page, because only canonical pages are indexed.

-- The video must be prominent on the page.
-When video isn't the main content of the page, prominence is used as a signal to determine which video to index on the page.
+- The video must be the main content of the page, on both mobile and desktop versions.
 More about prominence.

 - A valid thumbnail is required.
 You should provide a valid thumbnail, although Google might be able to generate a thumbnail for you from the video file, if the file can be fetched.